callmesalmon/callmesalmon.github.io/books/wfm-revised/11-cultism.markdown

 \- Richard Stallman

 Granted, he did [denounce this later](https://www.stallman.org/archives/2019-sep-dec.html#14_September_2019_(Sex_between_an_adult_and_a_child_is_wrong)), but the purpose of me bringing this up is that...
 THE FOSS-CULTISTS DEFENDED HIM!
-Th-that's insane...
+That's batshit insane.
 You cannot defend people with this kind of problematic behaviour, neither Trump nor Stallman!
 Dear programmers, don't defend pedophile-sympathizers.

 ## [Next chapter: Liberty](/books/wfm-revised/liberty)